FunctionalJerk/FunctionalJerk.github.io/pages/media.md

 	allow="autoplay; encrypted-media"
 	allowfullscreen
 ></iframe>
-*presented @ Jazzschmiede Düsseldorf, October 25th 2020*
+*Presented @ Jazzschmiede Düsseldorf, October 25th 2020*
 I was honored to do the audio-programming for this multimedia piece by contemporary composer [Yasuko Yui](http://y-yui.eu/yui/Home.html).

 ---